Hospitality Lighting Selection: A Guide to Impressive Results! May 30, 2018 – Posted in: Lighting Information, Commercial Lighting

 You should put light inside the tunnel and not just at the end!
 Make sure the corridor that lead to the guest room should be just as pleasantly lighted as the guest room itself.
 They form an important part that leads to the room.
 With sufficient lighting, it will add to the orientation of the guests.
 You should focus on using multiple types of lighting in your hospitality space.

 SET THE RIGHT MOOD

 You cannot help it that your guest room is located in the farthest corner of the house where there is very limited sunlight or a beautiful view outside the window.
 You can easily make up for all these with mood setting.
 Put different colored lighting to set different types of mood.
 For example if your guest wants to relax after a long day of work, install warm colored lights.
 For day time, give them the choice to switch to brighter lights like blue which is great for productivity.

 One room should be designed to serve multiple purposes.
 Your guest should be able to relax, sleep, work or exercise with ease all in the same room.
 Give them different lighting choices.
 It should be bright enough for them to work with focus and also cozy enough to be able to relax and fall asleep.
 It is therefore vital to give sufficient light fittings.
 And do not forget the reading lamp.
 For this, you should provide a master switch.

 Irrespective of what type of lighting you pick for your guest room, always make sure it is affordable but good quality.
-For example, LED lights are a must because they are great yet they will help you save a lot on the energy bill.
+For example, LED lights or bulbs are a must for hotel lights because they will save you thousands a year on electricity and they are definitely worth the upgrade.